-Your doctor will first review your medical history and perform a physical examination.
+If you’re experiencing symptoms of transverse myelitis (TM), your healthcare provider will review your medical history and perform a physical examination.

-If this review suggests a problem with the spinal cord, the doctor will do further tests to:
+If this review suggests a problem with your spinal cord, they’ll order further tests to:

-- Eliminate the possibility that something other than inflammation is affecting the spinal cord, for example, a tumor, herniated disc, or a compression caused by an abscess.
+- Eliminate the possibility that something other than inflammation is affecting your spinal cord, such as a spinal tumor, herniated disc or compression caused by an abscess.

-- Confirm the presence of abnormal inflammation within the spinal cord.
+- Confirm the presence of abnormal inflammation within your spinal cord.

-- Identify the cause of the abnormal inflammation.
+- Identify the cause of the abnormal inflammation, if possible.

-The diagnosis of TM is considered when patients develop subacute (over a few days) spinal cord symptoms and signs as described above, and magnetic resonance imaging (MRI) or other imaging does not show another cause for the spinal cord disorders.
+Healthcare providers diagnose TM if you develop spinal cord symptoms over a few days and magnetic resonance imaging (MRI) or other imaging doesn’t show another cause for the spinal cord issues.

 Management and Treatment